 Waterloo Farm History

 In 1912 the Kilby family obtained over two hundred acres of land adjoining their General Store and started the Waterloo Jersey Dairy Farm.
-The farm was named after Thomas Kilby’s first canadian home in Waterloo, Ontario.
-In addition to developing a Jersey herd through the 1920s, they also kept chickens, pigs and other farm animals.
+The farm was named after Thomas Kilby’s first Canadian home in Waterloo, Ontario.
+In addition to developing a Jersey herd through the 1920s, they kept chickens, pigs and other farm animals.
 Livestock played a vital role for the early settlers in the Fraser Valley, providing both food and a source of income.
-Today we pride ourselves in presenting our living history working farm.
+Today we pride ourselves on presenting our living history of a working farm.
 The homestead resembles the farm just as it was in the 1920s.
 Friendly farm animals and replicated outbuildings bring to life the way was in its day.